Mythology Baby Names Fit for a Goddess or Titan

 Camilla is a girl’s name of Latin origin, meaning “young ceremonial acolyte.”
 Camilla (the feminine form of Camillus) In Roman mythology, she was a virgin queen of the Volsci and a daughter of Metabus and Casmilla.

-Similar names: Calliope, Calypso, Cassiopeia
+Similar names: Calliope, Diana

 Cassandra

-Similar names: Clio, Cybele, Cynthia
+Similar names: Cybele

 Cressida